Michael77/identify-type/README.md

 ## Contributing

-Pull requests are encouraged.
+Pull requests are welcome.
 For significant changes, please discuss them by opening an issue first.

-Don't forget to update tests accordingly.
+Remember to update tests accordingly.

 ## License